Nehra416/Nehra416/README.md

 ### 🚀 About Me

-- 🔭 Currently focused on sharpening my full-stack development skills.
+- 🔭 Currently focused on sharpening my full-stack development skills and Open to Work.
 - 🤝 Open to collaboration on meaningful and impactful tech projects.
 - 👯 Actively looking to contribute on Open Source Projects
 - 💬 Ask me about Full Stack MERN Development and tech realted